 Great question.
 It’s hard to see into the future, but in general, our honest opinion is not as much as natural diamonds.

 When you go to sell a natural diamond, you are probably going to see a haircut on the retail value you spent.
 This is because the diamond wholesaler then has to go back and find a retailer to buy it, the retailer has to stock it and add a margin for their services.
-Depending on how much you shopped around & whether you ended up buying at a branded jewelers, we’d expect you get something in the range of 40-75% of what you bought it for.
+Depending on how much you shopped around & whether you ended up buying at a branded jeweler, we’d expect you get something in the range of 40-75% of what you bought it for.
 (Branded jewelers will charge a higher margin so you’ll get less back).
 However, that underlying wholesale value has largely held steady over the years, and that is what is considered when buying a diamond back from a consumer.

 On the other hand, valuing lab grown diamonds is tough, because wholesale prices have been falling in the last few years as more supply has come into the diamond industry.
-Our general opinion is that we expect them to fall more over the next few months or years as more supply becomes available, before diamond prices settle down.
+Our general opinion is that we expect them to fall more over the next few years as more supply becomes available, before diamond prices settle down.

 Lab created diamonds should definitely be less expensive than a natural diamond of the same quality.